huggingface/transformers/docs/source/fast_tokenizers.rst

 Loading directly from the tokenizer object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's see how to leverage this tokenizer object in the 🤗 transformers library.
+Let's see how to leverage this tokenizer object in the 🤗 Transformers library.
 The :class:`~transformers.PreTrainedTokenizerFast` class allows for easy instantiation, by accepting the instantiated `tokenizer` object as an argument: